lmas/thesis/thesis.typ

 ) <deque>

-By using this new data structure as a buffer in place of the previously used data arrays, an alternative implementation would be able to consume streaming data in a continuously manner.
+By using this new data structure as a buffer in place of the previously used data arrays, an alternative implementation is able to consume streaming data in a continuously manner.
-@streamdamp shows how the queue can be utilised when calculating discord scores.
+@streamdamp shows the utilisation of the queue, when calculating discord scores.

 _StreamDAMP_ is a data structure that keeps two queues for the raw data and the Matrix Profile, and other associated values such as data sizes and a best-so-far score.
-The new function _Push_ will add a raw value to the data queue, making sure it does not overflow, and then call _processBackward_ to calculate the discord score in a similar manner as previously shown in @dampalgo.
+The new function _Push_ adds a raw value to the data queue, making sure it does not overflow, and then call _processBackward_ to calculate the discord score in a similar manner as previously shown in @dampalgo.
-The score is kept in the internal Matrix Profile for future calculations and is then finally returned back to the user.
+The internal Matrix Profiles keeps the score future calculations and is then finally returned back to the user.

 #figure(```go
 func Push(sd *StreamDAMP, value float64) float64 {